pstaykov/CustomBrain/README.md

 - Add a proper CLI or small Flask/FastAPI server to query the chain interactively.
 - Add unit tests for the document loading & splitting logic.
 - Add a small sanity-check script to verify connectivity to Pinecone and Ollama.

-If you want, I can also generate a small sample `attention.pdf` or a simple Flask API wrapper to query the RAG chain interactively.
-Tell me which you prefer.